hussamasfour/cars-auction-webapp/README.md

 # Cars Auction Website

-As car prices is going up I decided to build an auction full stack application to list new cars and be giving the authenticated user to bid for cars.
-Furthermore, List only the active cars. giving the user the ability to spcifiy their address and bank information. only the admin user can add new cars to the auction.
+As car prices is going up, I decided to build an auction full stack application to show new cars to users and gibe them the ability to bid for cars.
+Furthermore, website will list only the active cars. users have the ability to spcifiy their address and bank information.
+Admin user only can add new cars to the auction.

 ## Demo: